The Mental Edge – Wisdom for a Fit Body and Mind

 Middle of the Day: Work, Eat and Pump

-I coach collegiate athletes at Louisiana State University, so I don’t have a typical “9-to-5” workday.
+I am the director of Track and Field for the Texas Christian University, so I don’t have a typical “9-to-5” workday.

 My second work-out of the day, usually a weightlifting routine, comes when my energy is relatively low – at the end of the workday.
 I might workout with the team if the schedule permits.